 By contrast, the scientists said, “let’s make this easy”.
 They set a precedent for safety, argued the case to the federal government, and so it was set into law that ‘scientific diving’ was no longer ‘commercial diving’.

 The beauty of the entire system, as I have viewed it, is that the science of diving itself is left with an open slate, where scientific divers may embrace what’s new and forward looking in order to give their science a leading and competitive edge.
-This does not mean rules and regulations can be arbitrarily created, rather the system provides for reviewing new standards, even at the level of the individual self-regulating institution, for sake of making meaningful gains in the science of diving.
-Expert level review falls on the responsibility of the Diving Control Board, thus a committee based review provides the approach to expand upon the minimum standards accepted by the institution.
+This does not mean rules and regulations can be arbitrarily created or broken, rather the system provides for reviewing new standards, even at the level of the self-regulating institution, for sake of making meaningful gains in the science of diving and diving for science.
+Expert level review falls on the responsibility of the Diving Control Board, thus a committee based peer review provides the approach to expand upon the minimum standards accepted by the institution.

-Standards are a matter of pride and principle, provide strength in incrementally moving forward, and are there for your protection.
+Standards are a matter of pride and principle, provide strength in incrementally moving forward, and are there for all of our protection protection.

 For more from the author, visit oceanopportunity.com.
 Donate today to enable exploration and to keep related content coming!